rameshwaghmare123/lfai-landscape/README.md

   * [Vulnerability reporting](#vulnerability-reporting)
   * [Adjusting the Landscape View](#adjusting-the-landscape-view)

 This landscape is intended as a map to explore open source projects in the AI & Data domains, highlights companies that are member of LF AI & Data, and also showcases members of the Foundation.
-It is modelled after the Cloud Native Computing Foundation (CNCF) [landscape](https://landscape.cncf.io) and based on the same open source code.
+It is modeled after the Cloud Native Computing Foundation (CNCF) [landscape](https://landscape.cncf.io) and based on the same open source code.

 ## Current Version